 Skills are the basic requirements to be able to do the job in question.
-You may require certain language skills, knowledge of programming languages or accounting practices.
+You may require certain language skills, knowledge of programming languages, or accounting practices.
 There may be formal requirements like having a degree in law or from a medical school.
 Sometimes a driver’s license is a basic requirement.

 As the old saying goes “people are hired for skills and fired for attitude”.
 This brings us to the more tricky area of assessing a candidate’s motivation and attitude towards working in your company.
-Motivation and cultural fit define the success in the longer term anyway.
+Motivation and cultural fit define success in the longer term anyway.
 The company cultures and the motivational requirements differ a lot between different companies and jobs and all “formally competent” candidates are not equally good for your job.

 The employer’s responsibility is to describe the motivational aspects or requirements in a realistic manner in order to make good hiring and signing decisions.
 It can happen that life in the new job is a bit more challenging than the marketing letter in the form of job advertisement implies.

-Make sure you have a clear idea of personal traits you look for in your candidate.
+Make sure you have a clear idea of the personal traits you look for in your candidate.
 Evaluate your candidates against those qualities and decide who should move to the stage of the recruitment process.
-To help you make better hiring decisions, here are three factors we recommend you to keep an eye out when interacting with candidates:
+To help you make better hiring decisions, here are three factors we recommend you to keep an eye out for when interacting with candidates:

 1. Have they done their research on your company and the position in advance?

-If your candidate went out of their way to really dive into your company and company culture - that's a good sign!
+If your candidate went out of their way to dive into your company and company culture - that's a good sign!
 This tells that the candidate is genuinely interested in your company and, chances are high, they will be a great cultural fit for you.

 2. Have they checked whether they know anybody in the company?

 Yes?
 Good!
 Another sign of a proactive and motivated candidate!
-Plus, when you learn the name of the person you know, you can conduct a reference check to get a better sense of the candidate's on job performance and personal qualities.
+Plus, when you learn the name of the person you know, you can conduct a reference check to get a better sense of the candidate's job performance and personal qualities.

 3. Do they bring ideas to the table?

-Did they already think about how can they improve your company at this job, if they get hired?
+Did they already think about how they can improve your company at this job, if they get hired?
 Yes?
 Amazing!
 This shows not only that the person has some fresh ideas that you could implement and that they understand the work well, but also demonstrates that the candidate already can see themselves working in your company.

 A good idea is to study the top performers in your company.
 Their attitude is something to look for in the new hires.
 Your top performers are a good resource in the on-boarding process to increase the likelihood of the success of your new hires.